thycotic/dsv-docs/product/dynamic-secrets/index.md

 # Dynamic Secrets

-Dynamic Secrets are Secrets where temporary credentials are generated when the secret is read.
-This is opposed to a standard Secret where the credentials remain the same until changed by a user.
+Dynamic Secrets are automatically generated at the time of request.
+This differs from the standard Secret store read request where the credentials remain the same until changed by a user.
 They can be used when you need to provide credentials to a user or resource, like a configuration tool, but the access should expire after a set period of time.

 Supported Types:
 * AWS